lukasbm/lepizig-typst/example/test.typ

   institution: "FAU",
 )

-#polylux-slide[need this empty slide due to a bug with state updates]

 #title-slide(
   theme: ThemeFAU, // FIXME: this should not be needed
   title: "Test Document showing off the theme",